-Recovery of files encrypted by Daixin Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Daixin Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Daixin Ransomware Files